thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-moderationLayer/README.md

 ## Running the Application

+**Note** : Please don't run the api for feedback i.e. `/rai/vi/moderations/feedback` as this endpoint will be deprecated from the next release onwards.

-Once we have completed all the aforementioned steps, we can start the service.
+Once we have completed all the above mentioned steps, we can start the service.

 1. Navigate to the `src` directory: